 Data analysis

-We performed the analysis using R.(31) The categorical variables are described using frequencies and percentages (age, gender, injury region, crash location, transport vehicle to hospital and GCS).
+We performed the analysis using R.(31) The categorical variables are described using frequencies and percentages .
 We used logistic regression to assess the association of age group (13-17 years and 18-19 years compared with 20-24 years) and the outcomes severe injury (ISS ≥ 16) and in hospital death.
-We conducted a complete case analysis, estimated 95% confidence intervals, and interpreted confidence intervals of differences that excluded no difference as statistically significant.
+We conducted a complete case analysis, estimated 95% confidence intervals, and interpreted differences with confidence intervals that excluded no difference as statistically significant.

 Results

-The total data points for our variables of interest drivers of motorcycles age 13-24 years were 46,155.
-After cleaning the missing values, the final dataset was of 31,221.
-The details of missing data is given in table 1.
+The total dataset included 46.115 drivers of motorcycles aged 13-24 years.
+After removing patients withmissing values, the final dataset included 31,221 patients.
+The details of missing data is given in Table 1.
 Few of the variables such as vehicles involved in crash and type of collision (head-on, rear-end etc) were not included in analysis due to 50% percent missing data.

 Table 1: Missing data in variables of interest